akshaykamath45/Research-Rehashed/README.md

 Future work could involve:

-* Implementing the remaining machine learning models (like  Deep learning models, such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs))
+* Implementing other machine learning models (like  Deep learning models, such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs))
-* Ensemble models, such as stacking and blending) and evaluating their performance
+* Ensemble models, such as stacking and blending and evaluating their performance
 * Using a larger dataset that includes more features
 * Developing a more sophisticated voting classifier
 * Applying the proposed machine learning approach to other games